 Addy has presented at numerous professional conferences (OLC, Educause, ELI, NMC, ATE, NAGPS, and others) and has multiple publications in the topic of education including Visions, Voices, and Virtual Journeys: The Future of Distance Education.
 In Huffman, S. et. al (Eds.), Cases on Building Quality Distance Delivery Programs: Strategies and Experiences (p.269-289).
 Hershey, PA: IGI and Global and Technology Outlook for Brazilian Primary and Secondary Education 2012-2017: An NMC Horizon Project Sector Analysis.
 Austin, Texas: The New Media Consortium.

-Molly Ellis, Ph.D. is a post-doc research specialist at the Center for Teaching Excellence.
-She earned a Master’s in Education with a focus in Higher Education from Southern Methodist University and a Bachelor’s degree in Economics from Trinity University.
+Molly Ellis, Ph.D. is the Associate Director of Learning Analytics & Student Success in the Center for Teaching Excellence.
+She earned her Master's and Ph.D. in Education with a focus in Higher Education from Southern Methodist University and a Bachelor’s degree in Economics from Trinity University.
 Molly’s experience includes projects related to pedagogy, course evaluations, community development, organizational leadership, and educational policy initiatives.
-Her research interest includes assessment and evaluation, and the policies and infrastructures that surround such practices in higher education.
+In addition to her work for CTE, she works closely with offices across campus in the development, execution, and assessment of the "SMU in 4" Quality Enhancement Plan for SACSCOC accreditation.
+Her research interests include academic leadership, faculty development, assessment and evaluation, and the policies and infrastructures that surround such practices in higher education.